Lift Ryde

-Ryde Academy is an academy status secondary school, including sixth form, located in Ryde on the Isle of Wight, England.
+Lift Ryde, formerly Ryde High School and Ryde Academy, is an academy status secondary school, including sixth form, located in Ryde on the Isle of Wight, England.
+It has been run by Lift Schools (formerly Academies Enterprise Trust) since 2012.

 History

-Education on the school site began with Ryde High School which was a 13–18 school built and opened in 1964 to accommodate the expanding population of Ryde, the largest town on the Isle of Wight.
+Education on the school site began with Ryde High School, which was a 13–18 school built and opened in 1964 to accommodate the expanding population of Ryde, the largest town on the Isle of Wight.
 The school was successful in achieving a Specialist Languages Status and a Media and Arts Specialism.
-In 2008 the Isle of Wight education authority decided to abolish the tripartite education system (of First schools, Middle Schools and High Schools) and instead adopt the two stage, Primary School and Secondary school model used by the majority of authorities in England.
+In 2008 the Isle of Wight education authority decided to abolish the tripartite education system (of First schools, Middle Schools and High Schools) and instead adopt the two stage Primary School and Secondary school model used by the majority of authorities in England.
 According to the new two stage model Ryde High School would be extended from the 712 pupils of 13–18 age range, and it would become an Academy for 1200 pupils aged 11–18.

 Academy chains were invited to bid for the contract to run the new Ryde Academy 11–18 school.
-The contract was won by Academies Enterprise Trust which took over Ryde Academy (and also two other schools on the Isle of Wight: Sandown Bay Academy and Weston Academy) in 2012.
+The contract was won by Academies Enterprise Trust (AET), which took over Ryde Academy (and also two other schools on the Isle of Wight, Sandown Bay Academy and Weston Academy) in 2012.

-In 2014, Ryde Academy was successful in acquiring the site of a local primary school which was closing, and this became the new Haylands Sixth Form Centre.
+In 2014, Ryde Academy was successful in acquiring the site of a local primary school which was closing, and this became the Haylands Sixth Form Centre.

 The last headteacher of Ryde High School was Linda McGowan.
 The first Principal of Ryde Academy was Rob Hoddle who resigned in 2013.
 He was replaced by the Vice Principal, Debbie Price, who became acting Principal in Nov 2013 until a new principal could be appointed.
 Dr Rory Fox was appointed as Executive Principal to provide external support to Mrs Price.
 Eric Jackson took over leadership of the Academy in January 2015, and Joy Ballard was appointed as Principal for September 2015.

-In early 2024, Joy Ballard took a step back from the school.
-A spokesperson for Academy Enterprise Trust said: "Mrs Ballard has been away from work for personal reasons."
-AET has not commented if she will return to the school, leaving Vice Principal Will Doyle to lead the school with assistance from AET.
-It was later announced that Joy Ballard had decided to retire from teaching after 30 years.
+In July 2024, Ballard took a step back from the school, leaving Vice Principal Will Doyle to lead the school with assistance from AET.
+She announced her retirement in September 2024, and Doyle became Principal.

-In late 2024, the new Principal was announced to be former Vice Principal Will Doyle with other staff stepping up to take his previous position.
+In July 2026, a Teaching Regulation Agency panel found that Ballard had misused school resources for her own benefit, including personal use of a school car, mismanagement of funds, and changing term dates for her convenience.
+She was banned from teaching in England.

+Prior to joining the Academies Enterprise Trust Ryde High School had a financial deficit in the region of £1m. but by 2015 the academy had managed to reverse that situation, into a surplus of more than £1m.

-With Will Doyle taking over as principal, and AET rebranding as Lift Schools, it was announced that Ryde Academy would be renamed to Lift Ryde from the start of the 2025-26 school term.
-As of 2025, these changes are occurring.
+With Academies Enterprise Trust rebranding as Lift Schools, it was announced that Ryde Academy would be renamed to Lift Ryde from the start of the 2025-26 school term.